Multi Engine Seaplane Ratings

 Q. What if the weather turns bad?

-A. We will have to be flexible and deal with this will be a case by case basis.
+A. We will have to be flexible and deal with this will be a case-by-case basis.
 Check with AviationWeather.gov, ForeFlight and whatever your favorite aviation weather sources in the days before the lesson.

 Q. I am already a multi engine seaplane pilot and I just want to get checked out in the Widgeon and get current.
 What are the arrangements?